Skip to main content

 devhelm maintenance-windows update <id>Extend or modify an existing window

-devhelm maintenance-windows delete <id>Cancel a window (alerts resume immediately)
+devhelm maintenance-windows cancel <id>Cancel a window (alerts resume immediately)

 maintenance-windows list